bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 - React lets you extend the React.Component in a JSX file, which contain the logic and also the HTML (through the `render() {return <your html here>}`).
 So they've invented a whole new file extension (`.jsx`) where the components live in.
 - Angular works with annotations and usually defers HTML and CSS to external files, even though it can also be defined inline
-- Vue lets you call a method on the `Vue` global object
+- Vue lets you call a method on the `Vue` global object, but you can also register components locally.
 - Svelte encapsulates logic (js), structure (html) and style (css) in `.svelte` files.
 Much like in React, in Svelte there's also filetype dedicated to hold the components.

 Another interesting point to observe is, that React is the only framework here that doesn't come with a baked in solution for scoped css.